horjarobert/MorseCodeKeyboard/README.md

 # 2.Description #

 -This project was put to life with 'tkinter' library;
--'tkinter' library is easy to use, has an incredible power for UI/UX design;
+-'tkinter' library is easy to use and has an incredible power for UI/UX design.
 ***

 # 3.Tips #